-Make sure the machine you'll use for your private location complies with the following requirements.
-Note that synthetic-enabled ActiveGate has more demanding hardware and system requirements than a regular Environment or Cluster ActiveGate.
+Make sure the host you'll use for your private location complies with the following requirements.
+Note that a Synthetic-enabled ActiveGate has more demanding hardware and system requirements than a regular Environment or Cluster ActiveGate.

 Operating system requirements

-A freshly installed ActiveGate can run your private synthetic monitors on the following operating systems (both HTTP and browser monitors).
+A freshly installed ActiveGate can run your private synthetic monitors (both HTTP and browser monitors) on the following operating systems.

 |Windows Server||2016, 2019|